Wisdom Commands Rescue for the Doomed

 God holds people accountable not only for evil actions but also for failing to rescue those in danger.

-11 Rescue those who are being led away to death!
-Indeed, hold back those who are staggering to the slaughter!
+11 Rescue those being led away to death, and restrain those stumbling toward the slaughter.

-12 If you say, “Behold, we didn’t know this,” doesn’t he who weighs the hearts consider it?
-He who keeps your soul, doesn’t he know it?
-Shall he not render to every man according to his work?
+12 If you say, “Behold, we did not know about this,” does not He who weighs hearts consider it?
+Does not the One who guards your life know?
+Will He not repay a man according to his deeds?

 God holds people accountable not only for evil actions but also for failing to rescue those in danger.